terra-quantum-public/tq42sdk/docs/source/Python_Developer_Guide/Introduction.md

        client.login()
    ```

-Note: Currently, TQ42_AUTH_CLIENT_ID and TQ42_AUTH_CLIENT_SECRET needs to me manually requested.
+   - Note: Currently, TQ42_AUTH_CLIENT_ID and TQ42_AUTH_CLIENT_SECRET needs to me manually requested.
 You can request one from: support@terraquantum.swiss.

+   - The authentication validity can be set based on your requirements.